 Water – fill up your water bottle before you come into the park and then fill-up at various restaurants and vendors as you go.
 Click here for the ultimate water bottle that filters through 99.9% of bacteria, meaning you can refill it anywhere- even from the Tayrona rivers.

 Bug Spray – At certain times of the year mosquitos can be a real nuisance and so are the sand flies.
-To ward of sand flies just apply a thick layer of coconut oil to your skin- works like a dream!
+To ward off sand flies just apply a thick layer of coconut oil to your skin- works like a dream!
+The worst time for mosquitos is during the rainy season so when visiting then make sure to bring repellant.
+Shop bug spray here – I’m normally all for the natural stuff but it doesn’t work here in the Colombia jungle.

 Toiletries – make sure to bring the basics you need for one or a couple of nights.

-Sun-cream – for those hot, shade-less beach hours.
+Sunscreen – for those hot, shade-less beach hours.
 If you intend to go swimming make sure you’re sunscreen is ecological and reef-friendly.
+Shop my favourite vegan and reef-safe sunscreen here.

 Hand-sanitizer + tissues – not all the campsites have well-stocked bathroom amenities so it’s always better to have a few of your own.

-Battery pack – As most accommodation have limited or no electricity there’s almost no chance of you charging personal items.
-If you’re using your phone throughout the day for photos and videos, make sure to bring a back-up battery pack to charge it ready for the next day’s adventures.
+Battery pack – As most accommodations have limited or no electricity there’s almost no chance of you charging personal items.
+If you’re using your phone throughout the day for photos and videos, make sure to bring a backup battery pack to charge it ready for the next day’s adventures.
+Shop mine here.

 WHAT’S THE IDEAL AMOUNT OF TIME TO STAY?